 Stunning natural beauty and significant wildlife habitat surrounds North Bend.
 The City is near a confluence of the three forks of the Snoqualmie River, and two of the forks are within and adjoin the UGA.
 These river corridors provide rich wildlife habitat and species diversity, as described in the wildlife habitat section above.
 Additionally, large blocks of protected land important for wildlife surround the North Bend community; these blocks include hundreds of thousands of acres.
-Within North Bend, the City will work to protect, and where possible, restore and enhance riparian areas to provide more effective wildlife cover.
+Where possible, riparian habitat should be protected, restored and enhanced to provide more effective wildlife cover.
 Enhancement of stream vegetation will also positively benefit fish species in the river.
 Protection of significant undeveloped land along the river would contribute important habitat to wildlife species that use the river corridor.
 Significant opportunities exist to enhance the riparian shoreline habitats, as identified in the Shoreline Restoration Plan for the City of North Bend's Shorelines: South Fork and Middle Fork Snoqualmie River, October 2011.